geshan/geshan.github.com/posts/2021-01-02-nodejs-postgresql-tutorial.md

 );
 ```

-Here is how it looks on Elephant SQL interface:
+Here is how it looks on the Elephant SQL interface:

 <img class="center" src="/images/generic/loading.gif" data-echo="/images/nodejs-postgresql-tutorial/04create-table-elephant-sql.jpg" title="Create Quotes table on Elephant SQL interface" alt="Create Quotes table on Elephant SQL interface">

 This is a very simple table with 5 columns.
 The first one is the `id` which is a sequence and primary key.
 Then there are `quote` and `author` both are variable characters.

 After that `created_at` and `updated_at` are both time stamps.
 There is a unique index added to the `quote` column so that we don’t have the same quote more than once.
 After the table is created we will fill up some quotes in the `quote` table executing the insert SQL below: